-Ox Coffee, on Philadelphia’s South Side, is a lovely spot and the first I saw in Philadelphia which wouldn’t have looked out of place in either New York City or London.
-It has the stripped-back, clean looks that I particularly associate with New York spots such as Gimme!
-Coffee or the Bluebird Coffee Shop.
-It also reminded me of London’s White Mulberries.
-Not that this is a knock on the other Philadelphia Coffee Spots, more a commentary on the rents: most places in (central) London or New York just can’t afford the sort of floor space I was regularly seeing in Philadelphia!
+With its stripped-back, clean looks, Ox wouldn’t be out of place in either New York or London.
+It brings to mind New York spots such as Gimme!
+Coffee or the Bluebird Coffee Shop, as well as London’s White Mulberries.
+This, by the away, is more of a commentary on the rents: most places in (central) London or New York just can’t afford the sort of floor space I regularly see in Philadelphia outside of the city centre!

 You can read more of my thoughts after the gallery.

-Ox is a model of simplicity: rectangular in shape, the counter (a reverse-L) is on the left, taking up most of the space.
-There’s a low, L-shaped bench in the window to your left as you come in, while a narrow bar ahead of you, opposite the counter, provides the rest of the (interior) seating with its three stools.
+Ox Coffee is on Philadelphia‘s South Side, occupying an east-facing spot on South 3rd Street.
+The layout’s a model of simplicity: rectangular in shape, the counter (a reverse-L) on the left, takes up most of the space.
+There’s a low, L-shaped bench in the window to the left of the door, while opposite the counter, a narrow bar, directly ahead as you enter, runs along the right-hand wall and provides the rest of the seating with its three stools.

-The counter’s a generous size, with an uncluttered feel.
-The short side, holding the espresso machine, faces the window; the long side, opposite the bar, has brew bar and cakes.
+The generously-sized counter has an uncluttered feel.
+The short side, holding the espresso machine, faces the window; while the long side has the brew bar and cakes.
 In size/layout (although not looks), it feels much like the front of Dunne Frankowski at Sharps in London, just without the barbers at the back.
 Talking of which…

-Ox has a lovely little back room which I was allowed a sneak preview of on my first visit in 2014.
-I thought back then that it would be a cosy hideaway in the winter and a bright, airy space in the summer.
-Having been back in 2016, I can confirm that it lives up to its promise.
-It’s essentially square, with a bench against the right-hand wall, accompanied by a coffee table.
+Ox has a lovely little back room, the ideal cosy hideaway in the winter and a bright, airy space come summer.
+Essentially square, there’s a bench against the right-hand wall, accompanied by a coffee table.
 The only other seating is a table extending from the left-hand wall, a pair of bar-stools on each side.

-I was struck by how bright and welcoming Ox felt.
-The large windows at the front let in plenty of light on the sunny Sunday morning I was there, while there were plenty of light-bulbs hanging from the ceiling for gloomy days.
+I’ve always been struck by how bright and welcoming Ox feels.
+The large, front windows let in plenty of light, while numerous light-bulbs hanging from the ceiling for gloomy days.
 This is helped by plain, whitewashed walls and widespread wood (floor, counter and furniture) plus a tin ceiling (a look which I love).
-The back room also felt bright and airy.
+The back room feels similarly bright and airy.

 |616 S. 3RD STREET • PHILADELPHIA • PA 19147 • USA|